 'Goodall's evocative score.
 Catchy and tuneful, it is skilfully constructed… a reminder that he remains one of the most distinctive and undervalued composers in British musical theatre of the last 25 years.'
-Opera Now

 Howard Goodall CBE is one of Britain’s best-known composers of choral music, stage musicals, TV and film scores.
 He is also a distinguished music historian and broadcaster.

 His books, Big Bangs: The Story of Five Discoveries That Changed Musical History and Howard Goodall’s Story of Music have been translated and published in over 20 countries.
-His most recent TV film, Sergeant Pepper’s Musical Revolution was shown on BBC2 and PBS, and simultaneously worldwide on June 3rd 2017 to mark the 50th anniversary of the release of the iconic Beatles album.
+His most recent TV film, Sergeant Pepper’s Musical Revolution was shown on BBC2 and PBS, and simultaneously worldwide on 3 June 2017 to mark the 50th anniversary of the release of the landmark Beatles album.
 For his TV series he has been honoured with a BAFTA, an RTS Judges’ Prize for Outstanding Contribution to Education in Broadcasting and over a dozen other international broadcast awards.
-He was England’s first ever National Ambassador for Singing and Classic fm’s Composer-in-Residence for many years.
-He was appointed CBE in the 2011 New Year Honours for services to music education.
+He was England’s first ever National Ambassador for Singing and Classic fm’s Composer-in-Residence from 2009 to 2016.
+He is married to music agent Val Fancourt and was appointed CBE in the 2011 New Year Honours for services to music education.